0xfalafel/blog/content/posts/AD_lab_part2.md

 ### Why _powershell_ and not _ansible_

-I had some bad experiencies with _ansible_, some years ago, were I did write a script to apply some CIS configuration.
-And ended up loosing a lot of time.
+I had some bad experiencies with _ansible_, some years ago, were I did spend 2 weeks debuging a script to apply a CIS configuration to a 4 Ubuntu servers.
+After the job was done, I remember thinking that it would have take me a lot less time, if had written a bash script directly.

-I thank _ansible_ is really awesome when you have to configure a lot of servers.
-But for configuring a 1 or 4 servers, I prefer to stick to a simple script.
+I think _ansible_ is really awesome when you have to configure a lot of servers.
+And want to share your configuration across multiple servers.
+But for configuring a 1 or 4 servers, I now prefer to stick to a simple scripts.

 It also makes things a bit easier to deploy in our case.